-Similarly, our models suggest that SES-based affirmative action results in considerable economic diversity in selective colleges.
-In contrast, race-based affirmative action alone yields relatively little socioeconomic diversity.
-In tandem, race and SES-based policies seem to improve both race and SES diversity beyond what is achieved using either plan in isolation.
-Indeed, perhaps unsurprisingly, affirmative action policies generally produce only results they are explicitly designed to produce.
-This is because SES-based affirmative action policies can only work to produce racial diversity (and race-based policies to produce SES diversity) if the correlation between SES and race is high.
-Our analysis makes clear that the correlation between SES and race is not high enough to make SES-based affirmative action a realistic alternative to race-conscious admissions policies.
-In sum, this analysis suggests that SES-based affirmative action policies will be unable to meet the Fisher standard of "workable race-neutral alternatives [that]

-8 This is not to say that the correlation isn't high-it is-however, it is not high enough that one can be used as a proxy for the other in affirmative action policies.
-This conclusion is consistent with the ineffectiveness of SES-based K-12 school integration policies at producing racial integration (Reardon et al., 2006; Reardon and Rhodes, 2011).
+Perhaps unsurprisingly, affirmative action policies generally produce only results they are explicitly designed to produce.
+For SES-based affirmative action policies to produce racial diversity (and race-based policies to produce SES diversity), then, the correlation between SES and race must be very high.
+Our analysis makes clear that the correlation currently observed in the real world is not high enough to make SES-based affirmative action a realistic alternative to race-conscious admissions policies.
+This is not to say that the correlation isn't high-it is-however, it is not high enough that one can be used as a proxy for the other in affirmative action policies.
+This conclusion is consistent with the ineffectiveness of SES-based K-12 school integration policies at producing racial integration (Reardon et al., 2006; Reardon & Rhodes, 2011).